tamusjroyce/nodejs_directory_structure/README.md

 ## Summery

 It nice to document your desired folder layout.
-But it is better when your package manager (even if being extended) handles it for you.
+But it is better when your package manager handles it for you.

 Hopefully Helpful!